 Culture at Work is an approved Centre for the ILM, the leading UK awarding body for general and specialist management and leadership qualifications.
 Its awards are internationally recognised.

-Train the Coach Trainer for Teachers
+Coaching Train the Trainer for Teachers

 Through our Train the Coach Trainer for Teachers program, your school can develop its own excellent trainers and license our Performance Coach Training for Schools programme to deliver in-house.